 - New short-range radar allows for more precise detection of vehicle surroundings

-One of the new radar sensors can be positioned at each of the four corners of the vehicle body to ensure almost seamless 360-degree monitoring of the vehicle surroundings.
-Radar systems such as this already form the basis for various advanced driver assistance systems employing sensors, such as monitoring the blind spots to the left and right of the vehicle in a horizontal direction, detecting the vehicle surroundings for the Lane Change Assist, monitoring cross-traffic and intersections for the Intersection and Emergency Brake Assist systems, as well as monitoring the area behind the vehicle to ensure that vehicle occupants can get out safely.
-This prevents, for example, the doors from being opened when another vehicle or a cyclist is approaching from behind.
-Even more functions can now be realized thanks to the much higher resolution and more precise detection offered by the new radar generation from Continental.
+Continental’s next-generation radar sensors can be positioned at each of the vehicle body’s four corners to ensure virtually seamless 360-degree monitoring of the vehicle surroundings.
+Full monitoring systems form the basis for many ADAS functions, such as monitoring vehicle blind spots, cross-traffic detection for Emergency Brake Assist systems, as well as monitoring the area behind the vehicle to ensure that vehicle occupants can get out safely if a vehicle or a cyclist is approaching from behind.

 Emergency Steer Assist system also made possible with new radar technology

-The seamless and high-resolution monitoring of the vehicle surroundings made possible by Continental’s new 77 GHz short-range radar technology will form the basis for other advanced driver assistance systems in the future – especially in relation to automated and autonomous driving.
-Emergency Steer Assist, for example, can be implemented on the basis of data from the new radar generation.
-In the event of a sudden avoidance maneuver, this system allows the vehicle to be steered away from the collision risk area.
-Based on the vehicle surroundings as detected by the system, Emergency Steer Assist knows exactly which other road users are in the vicinity, including their trajectories and speeds, and can adjust the steering signals accordingly.
-This safety system is another component of Vision Zero.
+Right-Turn Assist is not the only new function made possible by Continental’s new 77 GHz short-range radar technology.
+Emergency Steer Assist can also be implemented based on data from the new radar.
+In the event of a sudden avoidance maneuver, this system allows the vehicle to be steered away from the collision-risk area.
+Using the radar system, Emergency Steer Assist can recognize other road users nearby, including their trajectories and speeds, and can adjust the steering signals accordingly.
+Continental’s new radar technology is just one of the latest developments in the company’s longstanding commitment toward its goal of Vision Zero – zero traffic fatalities, injures and crashes.